mkungla/aframe-resonance-audio-component/README.md

 - Hook the `HTMLMediaElement.srcObject` interface so no changes to original code are necessary (except for adding the components).
 - Take scaling into account.
 - Add event that emits when an audio source is attached to an audio room.
-- Make the visualization entity a child instead of a root entity.
 - Find a better method of calculating the bounding box in `resonance-audio-room-bb`.

 ***